Death of Won Jang

-Won Jang, a 20-year-old biomedical engineering student at Dartmouth College, was found dead in the Connecticut River in Hanover, New Hampshire on July 7, 2024.
+Won Jang, a 20-year-old student at Dartmouth College, was found dead in the Connecticut River in Hanover, New Hampshire on July 7, 2024.
 He was last seen on the previous night at a social gathering between his fraternity Beta Alpha Omega and the Alpha Phi sorority by docks on the river.

-The college suspended both of the Greek letter organizations involved.
+Dartmouth suspended both of the Greek letter organizations involved.
 The college and Hanover increased efforts to promote river safety.
-Several months later, two of Jang's fraternity brothers and the Alpha Pi chapter were charged in connection with Jang's death for providing alcohol to a minor.
+Several months later, two of Jang's fraternity brothers and the Alpha Phi chapter were charged in connection with Jang's death for providing alcohol to a minor.

 Background

-The son of Hong Phil Jang and JuYoung Oh, Won Jang was from and grew up in South Korea.
+The son of Hong Phil Jang and JuYoung Oh, Won Jang was born and grew up in South Korea.
 His family moved to the United States in 2016 for his father's work.
-Jang attend middle school in Middleton, Delaware and graduated valedictorian from Middletown High School in 2022.
+Jang attended middle school in Middletown, Delaware and graduated valedictorian from Middletown High School in 2022.
 In high school, Jang participated in the Science Olympiad, Math League, HOSA, Business Professionals of America, the National Honor Society, and a Korean Club that he established.
 He also taught Janggu, a traditional Korean drum, to adults at the Delaware Korean School.

-As a twenty-year-old sophomore at Dartmouth College, Jang was studying biomedical engineering and bioengineering and was a member of the class of 2026.
+As a twenty-year-old sophomore at Dartmouth College, Jang was studying biomedical engineering and economics and was a member of the class of 2026.
 He belonged to Beta Alpha Omega fraternity, a local fraternity at Dartmouth.
 Jang worked as a project manager at the DALI Lab and a research assistant at the Thayer School of Engineering.
 He also participated in the TuckLAB entrepreneurship program and served as an international student mentor for Dartmouth's Office of Pluralism and Leadership.
 He also founded and played in two bands.